juhasev/sample-ninja-help/rewards-tremendous.md

 Tremendous lets you reward panelists with merchant gift cards, prepaid Visa cards, PayPal payouts, bank transfers, and charity donations across 200+ countries and dozens of currencies.

-Unlike the other reward partners, **Sample Ninja sends the Tremendous reward email itself**.
+Unlike the other reward partners, **Sample Ninja sends the Tremendous reward emails from the email address your panelists are already familiar with**.
 Tremendous hands back a redemption link, and your panel emails it to the panelist, using an email template you control.
 See **The Reward Email** below.

 #### Before You Start